 Rachel

-In spring 2022 the rash came back with a vengeance.
-It was the same rash, but much more aggressive.
+In spring 2022 a rash that had been ‘coming and going’ on my arms came back with a vengeance.
+I had been to the doctor previously, who said it looked like eczema, but I had never had eczema this way, over such a large area of skin, not localised, and never on my arms like this.
+I didn’t feel that was the answer.
+When it returned, it was the same rash, but much more aggressive.
 It started with my legs, then arms and then spread all over my body.
 The itching was awful, keeping me up at night.
 I tried everything to keep myself cool, as any warmth set the itching off even more.

 I was living like this for months and was feeling miserable.
 My doctor was still talking about eczema, but I asked if I could be referred to dermatology.
 The dermatology team took a biopsy from the rash on my leg after they had started me on a steroid cream.
 This improved things and they too were saying it was eczema.
 It still didn’t feel right to me; we know ourselves and know when something is wrong, and this just didn’t seem to be an answer to the difficulties I was experiencing.